ANTARES-PRJ/VCFAnnotator/README.md

 - **databasesVCF** and **databasesGFF3**: Specify the full file name with the Human genome reference (hg38_, ...) and the extension.
 Example: `file: "hg38_gnomad.vcf"` or `file: "hg38_hgmd.gff3"`.

+In the **Prepare DB** section, you need to indicate the paths of the databases to be modified with the `--prepare` command to remove the DEL, convert from .vcf to .txt, and clean the databases from comments (#).

-In the last section of the configuration file config.yaml, there is a **scraping section** where the user must insert, and constantly update, the latest version of the DBs in order to always be notified in case there are new updates on the sites.
+In the last section of the configuration file config.yaml, there is a **Scraping section** where the user must insert, and constantly update, the latest version of the DBs in order to always be notified in case there are new updates on the sites.

 For each DB, you need to insert in the changes of the scraping list: `release`, `date` or `genVersion` as indicated in the file.
 In this way, all the necessary variables are provided to perform a DB update check.